camposdev/camposdev/README.md

 #### 🚀 About me

-I discovered my passion for technology when I was a designer and wanted to build my own creations.
-Focused on frontend development with great skills in UI/UX I build applications with the best languages and tools for the web.
+I discovered my passion for technology when I was a designer and wanted to code my own creations.
+Focused on front-end development with excellent skills in UI I build applications from UI design to code and maintenance with the best languages and tools for the web.

-Experienced with UI/UX, HTML, CSS, Javascript, Typescript, and libraries such as React, React Native, Angular, and Vue.
+Experienced with UI, HTML5, CSS3, Javascript, Typescript, and libraries such as React, React Native, Angular, and Vue.

 #### ☕ Let's talk